caseyohara/lens/README.md

 **Manual**

-In order to use two Lens players at a time, the players must be manually initialized.
+To initialize multiple players based on the ids of their video tags, players must be initialized manually.
 A configuration object can then passed as the argument for initializePlayer.

 ``` js
 var lensConfig = {